LeafSide FAQ (Frequently Asked Questions)

 Why: With our savory meals, minimizing and cutting the salt is a balancing act of what tastes good, and health concerns from current nutrition science.
 Most of the population regularly eats far too much salt/sodium (as that is the cheapest way to increase flavor and increase the addictive aspect of food) and their taste buds are used to high salt.
 Until someone’s taste buds have adjusted to the more subtle, fuller flavors of whole-foods plant-based eating (it only takes 3-4 weeks after fully switching to 100% WFPB), there needs to be just enough salt (and many other flavors) in a LeafSide meal to discourage people from adding more salt.

 However, for those customers already eating 100% WFPB and SOS-free, who want a “no SOS” or “SOS-free” compliant meal, we offer SOS-free versions of all savory meals, i.e. without any added salt or miso.
+Note: all SOS-free savory meals contain 100 mg (or less) of sodium that is naturally occurring in the ingredients.
 Please contact us or write a note in your order if you want your savory meals SOS free.
 (And if you’re wondering about whether to choose the regular or SOS-free version, please read the other FAQ on sodium, thanks.)

-The short answers: all our sweet meals are salt-free.
-For the savory meals, we add the least amount of salt that still tastes good, use miso to lower salt’s risks, and we adhere to the sodium < calories number rule from Dr. Greger and Jeff Novick RD.
-We also offer salt-free versions of our savory meals.
-Background: We conducted focus groups for each recipe when deciding how much added salt (and thus sodium) to use.
-The general concern was that healthy but bland recipes (“bland” to those accustomed to high salt levels from fast food and the Standard American Diet) would encourage the unhealthy habit of adding too much salt.
-So we put the absolute minimum necessary to create a good taste for typical eaters, while still keeping the overall meal’s sodium milligrams number, below its calories number.
+The short answers: all our sweet meals (smoothies, sweet-bowls) are free of added salt.
+For the savory meals (soups and savory-bowls), we add the least amount of salt that still tastes good, use miso to lower salt’s risks, and we adhere to the sodium < calories number rule, from Dr. Greger and Jeff Novick RD.
+We also offer "salt-free" (no added salt nor miso) aka SOS-free versions of our savory meals.
+All SOS-free savory meals contain about 100 mg (or less) of sodium that is naturally occurring in the ingredients (except for the SOS-free Creamy Potato Leek soup, which is under 180 mg of naturally occurring sodium).
+Background: We conducted many tests for each savory recipe when deciding how much added salt (and thus sodium) to use.
+The general concern was that healthy but bland recipes ("bland" to those accustomed to high salt levels from fast food and the Standard American Diet) would encourage the unhealthy habit of adding too much salt.
+So we put the absolute minimum necessary to create a good taste for more mainstream eaters, while still keeping the overall meal’s sodium milligrams number, below its calories number.

-If you have further concerns about added salt and prefer SOS-free savory meals, please note our other FAQ entry about that option (there is no extra charge), and be sure to let us know (via chat or in your Order Notes) that you want the SOS-free option, thanks.
+If you have further concerns about added salt and prefer SOS-free savory meals, please note our other FAQ entry about that option, and be sure to let us know (via chat or in your Order Notes) that you want the SOS-free option, thanks.

 In general we recommend that most people new to LeafSide, and especially those new to WFPB eating, order the regular savory meals — until and unless your tastes in food are very accustomed to SOS-free foods at every meal.
-One good test: a committed SOS-free eater will find practically all fast food and restaurant food intolerably salty.
+One good test: a committed SOS-free eater will find practically all fast food and restaurant food intolerably salty, and easily notice the effects of excess salt in their body afterward.

 Can’t I just take vitamins or one of those “smoothie” vitamin powders to get the same benefit as LeafSide’s products?